mkmishra89/HousePricePrediction/README.md

 You are required to model the price of houses with the available independent variables.
 This model will then be used by the management to understand how exactly the prices vary with the variables.
 They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.
 Further, the model will be a good way for management to understand the pricing dynamics of a new market.

-## Conclusion:
-On analysing data, it was observed that, the linear regression model was able to predict bike demand precisely with an R2 Score of more than 80%

 ## Technologies Used
 Python 3.0.1